Choosing Between Firebase and Google Analytics SDKs for App Tracking/

 - Improve campaign targeting for notifications by using Firebase Predictions, which applies machine learning to help you understand user behavior and create audience groups (also based on analytics events)

 Google Analytics, on the other hand, is a part of a marketing suite of tools in the Google Marketing Platform.
-There are some significant integrations there as well, but they are primarily geared towards advertising purposes.
+There are some significant integrations there as well, but they are primarily geared towards advertising purposes, such as audience sharing.
+Firebase takes integrations much farther – check out the available products here.

 2. Unlimited Event Logging Volume vs GA Hit Volume Limits/Costs